What Is USB-C?

 - USB micro-B: Smaller than the mini ports, they are still produced today.
 Often used instead of USB-C for devices that don’t need as much power or data transfer speed.

-USB-C can replace all the above connectors, in theory.
+It can replace all the above connectors.
+And supports newer, fast data transfer and power charging technologies.
 But it costs more to produce.
-So some of the older USB connectors will stick around for a while longer.
-With computers a USB 3.1 connection costs 4-10 times as much as a USB-A 2.0 connection.
-And a USB 3.1 Gen 2 connection costs 7 times as much as a USB-A 3.0 connection.
-The faster data rate isn’t worth the added cost for all customers.
+As do its associated data transfer and fast charging technologies.
+A computer’s USB-C 3.1 connection costs 4-10 times more than a USB-A 2.0 connection.
+And a USB-C 3.1 Gen 2 connection costs 7 times as much as a USB-A 3.0 connection.
+Faster data rates aren’t worth the added cost for all customers.
+So older USB connectors and their technologies will stick around for a while longer.

-USB-C has the advantage of being reversible.
+USB Type-C is also reversible.
 You can plug in a USB Type-C cable in either orientation.
-Where as all the legacy connections only work in one orientation.
+Whereas all the legacy connections only work in one orientation.
 No more plugging it in, doesn’t fit, flip it, and plug it in again.

 USB-C and Power

 The most common use for USB-C on consumer devices is charging.
-Older USB connections supported charging devices.
+Older USB connections also supported charging devices.
 But the latest phones and mobile devices need more power than older tech can provide.
-Its 15-100W power range is a big factor in new devices migrating to USB Type-C ports.

 All USB-C connections support (or should support) up to 15W power output/input.
 This is built into the spec and doesn’t need extra technology.
-But this is not considered a fast charging standard.
-Think of it as the new charging baseline for your new devices.
+It is not considered a fast-charging standard, though it is faster than most USB-A chargers.

 USB Power Delivery